accounts-js/accounts/README.md

 The `@accounts` suite of packages aims to provide all the tools you need to build a **flexible authentication and accounts management** solution for your application.

-We got you covered!
+🔐 We got you covered!
 The packages come with **strong opinionated security** defaults while preserving options for configuration.

-Ready to get started?
+📚 Ready to get started?
 Take a look at our [documentation](https://accounts-js.netlify.com/docs/getting-started) to learn how to use the packages.
-For more advanced usage, head to our [Api Documentation](https://accounts-js.netlify.com/docs/api/server/index).
+For more advanced usage, head to our [API documentation](https://accounts-js.netlify.com/docs/api/server/index).

-A bit lost?
+🙋‍♀️ A bit lost?
 Here are some [examples](https://github.com/accounts-js/accounts/tree/master/examples) where you can see working clients and severs with react, GraphQL or Rest.

 ## Features